TyrfingMjolnir/TyrfingMjolnir/README.md

 ## Hi there 👋

-I live in the terminal; iTerm, alactritty, kitty usually, tmux and vim has been my main tools since 1993; tmux since 2012, at a time when I also started looking into neovim, moved to neovim as my main editor after Bram Moolenaar passed away.
+I live in the terminal; iTerm, alactritty, urxvt, kitty usually, tmux and vim has been my main tools since 1993; tmux since 2012, at a time when I also started looking into neovim, moved to neovim as my main editor after Bram Moolenaar passed.

 I have no idea when I signed up for !gh, this profile appears to be a 2013 creation.
-Definitely no my first.
-I feel at home reading XSLT / c / cpp / objc / swift / php / bash / rust
+Definitely not my first.
+I feel at home reading XSLT / c / cpp / objc / swift / php / python / BASh / rust

 My favorite language is Swift, but then again my favorite toolchain is cargo.
 Calling cargo a package manager does not do cargo justice.